Freshlyground: Jika Jika (2003)

 Freshlyground released their debut album, Jika Jika, in early 2003.
-The commercial success of this album ultimately kick-started their career and re-affirmed their reputation as a fresh and vibrant young face in South African music.
 The commercial success of this album launched their career through their reputation as a vibrant South African band.
 The exposure from this album resulted in an invitation for the band to perform at both the Harare International Festival of the Arts and the Robben Island African Festival.
 This album was remixed by Keith Farquharson, remastered by Chris Athens and re-released in 2008.